A hemiarthroplasty is a partial hip replacement used to treat a hip fracture. Rarely, it may also be used to treat a hip damaged by arthritis.

-A hemiarthroplasty is a surgical procedure that involves replacing half of the hip joint.
+A hemiarthroplasty is a type of partial hip replacement procedure that involves replacing half of the hip joint.
 Hemi means “half” and arthroplasty refers to “joint replacement.”
 Replacing the entire hip joint is called total hip replacement (THR).

 Read on to learn more about what to expect from hemiarthroplasty.

-If you have a fractured hip or serious hip arthritis, a hemiarthroplasty may be necessary to restore healthy hip function.
+If you have a fractured hip, a hemiarthroplasty may be necessary to restore healthy hip function.
 If the femoral head is fractured, but the acetabulum is intact, you may be a good candidate for a hemiarthroplasty.
 Your doctor may recommend a THR, depending on:

 - the health of your entire hip joint